initia-labs/movevm/precompile/modules/minitia_stdlib/doc/initia_nft.md

 # Module `0x1::initia_nft`

-This defines a minimally viable nft for no-code solutions akin the the original nft at minitia_std::nft module.
+This defines a minimally viable nft for no-code solutions akin the original nft at minitia_std::nft module.
 IBC transfer will only support nft that is created by initia_nft The key features are: